They are as follows (let me know if you want any abstracts):

 10. A peer-reviewed version of a report we wrote on the U.S. beef supply chain (impacts across different phases of production like grazing and feed production and feedlots) should also be submitted.
 The report was just released to stay tuned for a post about that.

-UPDATE: the book chapter is still supposed to be out early next year.
+UPDATE: the book chapter is still supposed to be out early in 2018.
 One other paper was submitted on the Camboriu Water Fund.